autowarefoundation/AWSIM-Labs/docs/DeveloperGuide/EditorSetup/Graphy/index.md

 1) Open up the Unity Editor.
   - Open up a temporary new scene by File -> New Scene -> Empty(Built-in) -> Create
   - This is due to a bug with Unity crashing on certain Linux configurations.
-  - When the package is imported, you can open up the desired scene.
+  - Once the package is imported, you can open up the desired scene.
 2) Go to the `Window` menu and select `Package Manager`.
 3) Make sure the `My Assets` tab is selected from the top left of the Package Manager window.
 4) Find & select the Graphy from the list and click `Download` or `Import` from the bottom left of the Package Manager